 After having lunch back at our lodge, we made our way to reception and hired some clubs and balls for a round of mini golf which cost just £7 for the four of us.
 The children had not played before but soon picked up the basics and had the time of their lives round the 9 hole course.

 We then hit the adventure playground that was great fun with some high climbs, a massive climbing structure with a fireman’s pole and wavy slides as well as a wooden train to play on.
-This is a great addition to Darwin Forest and somewhere the children would happily spend an hour throughout the year.
+The play area is a great addition to Darwin Forest and somewhere the children would happily spend an hour throughout the year.

 On the Sunday, we had a lazy morning before heading out to explore some of the Peak District.
-Darwin Forest is well situated for so many attractions, scenic walks and trips to quaint villages too – whether that’s visiting Chatsworth House or exploring the Monsal Trail.
+Darwin Forest is well situated for so many attractions, scenic woodland walks and trips to quaint villages too – whether that’s visiting Chatsworth House or exploring the Monsal Trail.

 We went to a nearby National Trust property, Hardwick Hall, to explore the grounds and gardens before moving on to the famous town of Bakewell to sample the local cuisine.
 And by cuisine, I mean Bakewell Tart – or pudding to the locals!
 We were also pleasantly surprised by the town itself, with old cobbled streets amd so much character.
 It was full of little independent shops selling locally made products and souvenirs and it really was a couple of hours well spent.

 On our return to Darwin Forest we completed the rest of the Trim Track and ventured further into the forest before calling it a day and settling down for the evening.
 We relaxed and watched a movie together, one from our collection in the car although you can hire DVDs from the onsite shop for a few pounds and there was actually a BluRay player in the lodge if you wanted to bring movies from home.